greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-partition.html.md

 When a table is partitioned based on the query predicate, you can use [EXPLAIN](../../ref_guide/sql_commands/EXPLAIN.html) to verify that the query optimizer scans only the relevant data to examine the query plan.

-For example, suppose a table named `msales` is year-range partitioned and sub-partitioned by `region` as shown in [Figure 1](#im207241).
+For example, suppose a table named `msales` is year-range partitioned and sub-partitioned by `region`.
 For the following query:

 ```
 EXPLAIN SELECT * FROM msales WHERE year='2021' AND region='usa';